roblox-aurora/rbx-net/docs/docs/install-lua.md

 import Net from "@rbxts/net";
 ``` -->

-## Via Releases
+## Via Studio
-Releases can be found [here](https://github.com/roblox-aurora/rbx-net/releases)
+### RBXMX model file

-Each release contains a `.rbxmx` model file, which you can drag into roblox studio.
+Releases can be found [here](https://github.com/roblox-aurora/rbx-net/releases).
+Download the appropriate `.rbxmx` file under the `Assets` dropdown, then drag it into studio.
+Ensure the library is under `ReplicatedStorage` so it can be used by all your code.